 In addition to different timeframes, the parameters can be adjusted to make the indicator faster or slower.
 A shorter Rate-of-Change setting will make the Coppock Curve more sensitive and faster, while a longer setting will make it less sensitive and slower.
 The chart below shows daily bars for the Nasdaq 100 ETF (QQQ) and the Coppock Curve (20,10,10).
 This setting makes the Coppock Curve a little less sensitive, which may be better suited for daily charts.

 The Coppock Curve is simply a smoothed momentum oscillator.
 Even though it was originally designed for monthly charts and long-term analysis, it can be used on intraday, daily or weekly charts and the settings can be adjusted to suit one's style.
 The main signals are generated with crosses above and below the zero line.
 More aggressive chartists can consider looking for bullish and bearish divergences to anticipate such crossovers.
-Be careful though.
+Use caution, however.
 Divergences do not always result in trend reversals because the trend can simply slow and continue in the same direction.

 The Coppock Curve can be found in the Indicators section below the chart.
 Users can adjust the settings by changing the numbers in the Parameters box.
 The indicator can then be positioned “behind price,” “above” the main window or “below” the main window.
 It helps to change the color when placing it behind the price.
 Chartists can also add a moving average using the “advanced” options.
 This moving average acts like a signal line, similar to MACD.